fpsvogel/learn-latin-and-greek/README.md

 Writing is just another way to internalize the language, so that your reading becomes more fluent.

+If you want to type in Greek, either use [TypeGreek](https://www.typegreek.com/) or install [a Greek keyboard layout](https://help.keyman.com/keyboard/galaxie_greek_mnemonic/3.2.2/galaxie_greek_mnemonic).

 **Start with these:**

 - [Sidgwick – *First Greek Writer*](https://www.google.com/books/edition/_/YI0CAAAAQAAJ) and [answer key](https://www.google.com/books/edition/_/Zo0CAAAAQAAJ)